 We were up at a very respectable hour – with double digits, which is what I need each Sunday.
 And to be honest, if I am travelling, I behave exactly the same way – we all have work weeks ahead and rest is absolutely necessary.
 After a lovely breakfast back at our hotel, it was time to get wet.
 Or maybe not!

-In my first trip to Amsterdam, many moons ago, I did one of those more commercial canal tours, and really did not enjoy it.
+In my first Amsterdam city break, many moons ago, I did one of those more commercial canal tours, and really did not enjoy it.
 On subsequent visits, I had the pleasure of enjoying a private tour (many canal hotels have their own boats and offer these to guests, The Pulitzer being one of them).
 But this time around, I really wanted to try a private charter company, and we had a great time, navigating Amsterdam’s canals for one hour with Private Boat Tours.
 A 1h tour starts at €240, which is outstanding value for money (our boat comfortably fitted 10 passengers).

 We gave the bar a miss, but really enjoyed the commentary of our captain.
 Amsterdam is a stunning city and the best way to see it is by foot and/or by boat.